skupperproject/skupper-website/input/docs/cli/podman.md

    $ podman run --name backend-target --network skupper --detach --rm -p 8080:8080 quay.io/skupper/hello-world-backend
    ```

-   This step is not Skupper-specific, that is, this process is unchanged from standard processes for your host.
+   This step is not Skupper-specific, that is, this process is unchanged from standard processes for your host, for example you might have a native process you want to expose.
 2. Create a service that can communicate on the service network:

    ```bash